armbian/build/config/bootscripts/boot-generic.cmd.template.md

 The DT is now loaded first, followed by the kernel image with the initial ramdisk last.

 ### Templating
-Differences and deviations in the actions or settings performed by these bootscript have been templated, meaning that the generic bootscript needs input for each board.
+Differences and deviations in the actions or settings performed by these bootscript have been extracted and are now rendered as a template.
+Each board that uses the generic bootscript will have to provide input to fully render the template.
 For example, they all have a serial console so all bootscripts contain actions to prepare the kernel to use the serial console.
 The actual console device is however not always the same.

 The following variables need to be defined on the board configuration to render the generic bootscript template: